Laszlo Birinyi: Birinyi Associates

 Birinyi launched Birinyi Associates in 1989, following his departure from Salomon Brothers.
 While founder and director of the firm, he still worked for Deutsche Bank Securities as Global Trading Strategist from 1988 until 2002.

 Through his work at Birinyi Associates, Inc., he established a stock market research firm that analyzes the psychology and history of the stock market and the actions of investors in order to predict stock trends.
-He often makes contributions to Forbes (where he was also a columnist), Wall Street Journal, Barron's, BusinessWeek and Bloomberg Personal Finance.
-He has appeared as a guest on CNBC and Bloomberg TV, and was also a panelist for Louis Rukeyser’s Wall $treet Week.
+He often made contributions to Forbes (where he was also a columnist), Wall Street Journal, Barron's, BusinessWeek and Bloomberg Personal Finance.
+He has appeared as a guest on CNBC and Bloomberg TV, and was also a panelist for Louis Rukeyser's Wall $treet Week.
+He continued to write investment analyses until days before his death.